Sustainable Schools: Fighting for Future Generations

 - Old computers and mobiles can be wiped of memory and sent to companies who specialise in reusing their parts

-- Install sensor lights which automatically turn on or off in response to movement
+- Use motion-sensor lights in unoccupied rooms, which automatically turn on or off in response to movement

 - Where possible, use fans and open windows instead of air conditioning